JOHN CAYDEN BOOKS

 Get in touch if you have any comments, questions, suggestions, fan art or just want to say hello.
 He would be more than happy to hear from you if you're nice.

-This is a story about Wilton, a small chipmunk who lives on the edge of a large wet, wetland near a small city.
+This new children's picture book is an illustrated story about Wilton, a small chipmunk who lives on the edge of a large wet, wetland near a small city.
 Some big winds came with a storm and knocked over his home, which was nestled in the hollow of a tree.
 To his surprise and delight the other creatures who call the wetland home and call Wilton a friend, bring him all kinds of found and collected materials they offer up to help Wilton make a new home at the edge of the cool fresh water.